2ndLetter/kubernetes-ftw/manifest_files/README.md

   replicas: 3
   selector:
     matchLabels:
-      type: front-end # THIS MUST MATCH
+      type: front-end # THIS MUST MATCH SO THE RS CAN MANAGE THE PODS
 ```